How to Take An Effective Mental Health Day

 You learn that just because you can push through something does not mean you should.

-A meaningful mental health day is less about what it looks like from the outside and more about how it feels on the inside.
+A meaningful mental health day is not about how it looks from the outside.

 Do you feel calmer?